 After four years, you will be invited to convert to a full Guildman.
 You need to submit an essay on any aspect of the City of London, between 1,000 and 2,000 words and must include a list of sources.
 You should discuss the subject of your essay with your Apprentice Master about six months beforehand.
 You are then eligible to gain the Freedom of the City of London by servitude.

 If you have attended one of the schools or colleges in the Mercers’ cluster and are over 18 years of age, you can join the Guild by direct entry as a Guildman at any time.
 There is no upper age limit.
 This involves becoming a Freeman of the City of London by redemption first, then admittance to the Guild.
 You need to be proposed and seconded by current Guildmen.
 You can speak to the relevant School Court Assistant and/or contact the Membership Clerk for further information.
 This can be a lengthy process, as the application for the Freedom of the City needs to be endorsed by two Guildmen who are also Liverymen and be vetted and approved through the Court of Common Council.

-Once your Guild application has been approved, the Membership Clerk will advise you about the next step, with is applying for the Freedom of the City of London.
-The ‘Freedom Fine’ or fee of £100 is payable to the City of London Corporation when your Freedom application is submitted for vetting and approval through the Court of Common Council.
+Once your Guild application has been approved, the Membership Clerk will advise you about the next step, which is applying for the Freedom of the City of London.
+The ‘Freedom Fine’ or fee of £150 is payable to the City of London Corporation when your Freedom application is submitted for vetting and approval through the Court of Common Council.

 As an apprentice, you are bound in the Chamberlain’s Court at Guildhall in the City of London and sign your Indenture certificate, along with a parent/guardian and your Apprentice Master.
 Afterwards, on the same afternoon, you make your Guild Declaration at the Guild’s Membership Court, also held at Guildhall.